pages-themes/minimal/pages/team.md

 Cofounder of the Disease Maps Project
 Coleader of the Disease Maps Project
 Developer of the Parkinson's Disease Map
-Leader of the MINERVA development
+Coordinator of the MINERVA project

 #### Inna Kuperstein
 Cofounder of the Disease Maps Project